wookey-project/ewok-kernel/doc/syscalls.rst

 order to allow direct memory access.

 .. warning::
-   If the task has declared devices as voluntary mapped (see :ref:`device declaration <ewok-devices>`), the device is not mapped.
+   If the task has declared devices as voluntary mapped the device is not mapped.
 The task needs to voluntary map it before using it.
 This is a way of limiting the usage of some devices to the strict minimum.